HugoIracheta/CodeKata/README.md

 Dan The second command is Trip, which will record a trip attributed to a driver.
 The line is space delimited with the following fields: the command (Trip), driver name, start time, stop time, miles driven.
 Times are in the format of hours:minutes.

+## Release
+You can just download the [1.0.0. release](https://github.com/HugoIracheta/CodeKata/releases/tag/1.0.0) if you just want to use the project.